THREE RULES OF EXECUTOR LIABILITY FOR DEBTS OF AN ESTATE

 If the estate is bankrupt (assets less than liabilities) then your best bet is usually the following:

-c) assign the estate into bankruptcy with a licensed insolvency professional (bankruptcy trustee).
+When the bankrupt estate has assets over and above the exempt assets (discussed above) then it is likely best to renounce the role of estate trustee and assign the estate into bankruptcy with a licensed insolvency professional (bankruptcy trustee).
 Insolvency trustees are licensed by the federal government and you should be able to find one in your area.
 They have the skills, immunity from liability, and access to the legal remedies necessary to impose a solution on all creditors.

 Once the estate is assigned into bankruptcy, the trustee in bankruptcy will administer the estate, collect the assets, and pay the creditors as much as possible in accordance with their rights.